RatJuggler/developer-portfolio/README.md

 ### Test Images

-Three Docker file are available to create individual images for testing:
+Four Docker file are available to create individual images for testing:

 - docker / nginx - The public static files served using an instance of my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).